Friday, 24 February 2017

 KOMARI KAL

-This stone is on the opposite side of Sri Angalamman Temple.
-Still People used to bring their cattle to do pooja to this stone.
-Also People used to circumambulate the cattles around the Komari kal to get cure from the deceases.
-Normally the Komarikal used to have some symbols for which reasons are not known.
+This stone is on the opposite side of the Sri Angalamman Temple.
+Still, People used to bring their cattle to do pooja to this stone.
+Also, People used to circumambulate the cattle around the Komari Kal to get cures from deceases.
+Normally, the Komarikal used to have some symbols for which the reasons are not known.

 ---OM SHIVAYA NAMA---